qianzach/sef_deDist/README.md

 ---

 ### 2. File Overview
 We briefly explain the file purpose in our data analysis and simulations, which are split into the `RDA` and `simulations` directories in the repository.
+In each file, we provide a brief description for each of the functions used.

 #### Simulations
 The simulations section is split into three `R` files.
 We have a main file that defines all functions used in simulations.
 The remaining two files contain the main simulation results and that from the supplementary materials.